close up of nettle (Urtica diotica) leaves

 Vinegar has been used in herbal medicine for thousands of years—from ancient Roman oxymels to traditional fire cider preparations.
 When you infuse herbs in vinegar, you’re creating a unique type of extract that excels at pulling minerals from plants, preserving herbs indefinitely, and supporting digestive health.

-This guide will teach you how to make mineral-rich tonics, digestive bitters, and flavorful culinary vinegars that bridge food and medicine.
+This guide will teach you how to make mineral-rich tonics, digestive bitters, and flavourful culinary vinegars that bridge food and medicine.
 You’ll learn why vinegar works so differently from other solvents, which herbs are perfectly suited to vinegar extraction, and how to avoid the common mistakes that can ruin a batch.
 By the end, you’ll be confidently making vinegar infusions that support bone health, digestion, and overall vitality.

 An infused vinegar is simply herbs steeped in vinegar (usually apple cider vinegar) for 2-4 weeks, allowing the acetic acid to extract and preserve medicinal compounds—particularly minerals that other solvents can’t effectively pull from plant material.